lyft/python-blessclient/README.md

 # Blessclient
 A client for interacting with [BLESS](https://github.com/lyft/bless) services from users' laptops.
+Blessclient optimizes to ensure that users can always use ssh as they normally would with a fixed key, with minimal delay.

 ## Requirements
 Blessclient is a python client that should run without modification on OSX 10.10 - 10.12, and Ubuntu 16.04.
 Other linux versions should work fine, but we test the client on 16.04.